Rockxy vs Charles Proxy vs Proxyman

 Frequently Asked Questions

-Is Rockxy a free alternative to Charles Proxy?
+Is Rockxy an open-source alternative to Charles Proxy?

 Yes.
-Rockxy is open source (AGPL-3.0) and includes HTTPS interception, breakpoints, JavaScript scripting, and request modification at no cost.
-Charles Proxy requires a $50 one-time license after a 30-day trial.
+Rockxy is open source under AGPL-3.0; the open-core build includes HTTPS interception, breakpoints, JavaScript scripting, and request modification at no charge.
+Pro licenses are available for extended capacity.
+Charles Proxy is a commercial product — verify current pricing and trial terms with the vendor.

 What is the difference between Rockxy and Proxyman?